Virginia remains identified as those of missing college student

-Human remains found in Virginia were identified on Friday as those of missing university student Hannah Graham, and prosecutors are focusing on more charges against the suspect in her disappearance, authorities said.
+Human remains found in Virginia were identified on Friday as those of missing university student Hannah Graham, and prosecutors are focussing on more charges against the suspect in her disappearance, authorities said.

 Graham, a University of Virginia sophomore, was last seen on Sept.
 13 in Charlottesville, site of the university.
 Searchers discovered the remains on Oct.
 18 on abandoned property near the town, and Jesse Matthew Jr., 32, of Charlottesville, has been charged in her disappearance.